-The Swedish Vallhund is a medium-sized, robust little herding dog that hails from Scandinavia.
-The Swedish Vallhund’s short stature makes it an excellent cattle herder, as they are just the right size to nip at the heels of livestock to move them along, and balanced and agile enough to avoid kicking hooves.
+The Swedish Vallhund is a medium-sized, robust herding dog that hails from Scandinavia.
+The Swedish Vallhund’s short stature makes it an excellent cattle herder, as it is just the right size to nip at the heels of livestock to move them along, as well as balanced and agile enough to avoid kicking hooves.

-At first glance the Swedish Vallhund might seem small with its short legs, but it has the body of a larger dog: sturdy, muscular, and substantial.
-Swedish Vallhunds may be born with three types of tails: a natural bobtail (no tail), a stub tail, or a long, full tail.
-The sable coat is comprised of two types of hair: a medium-length, harsh textured outercoat and a softer, dense undercoat.
+At first glance, the Swedish Vallhund might seem small with its short legs, but it has the body of a larger dog that's sturdy, muscular, and substantial.
+Swedish Vallhunds have one of three types of tails: a natural bobtail (no tail), a stub tail, or a long, full tail.
+The sable coat is comprised of two types of hair, a medium-length, harsh-textured outer coat, and a softer, dense undercoat.
 The hair on the head and on the lower legs is shorter; the coat is slightly longer on the neck, chest, and back of the thighs.

 - Weight: 20 to 35 pounds

-- Colors: A sable pattern in various shades of gray through red, and combinations of these colors
+- Coat and Color: Medium length and harsh, with a close, tight topcoat and soft, dense undercoat; a sable pattern in various shades of gray through red, and combinations of these colors

 - Life Expectancy: 12 to 15 years